chanced/navajo/navajo/src/daead/README.md

 Deterministic AEAD provides both confidentiality and integrity protection for messages, along with the ability to authenticate associated data.
-Encrypting the same cleartext with a given key will always result in the same ciphertext.
+Encrypting the same plaintext with a given key will always result in the same ciphertext.

 This determnistic nature is useful in key wraps and in situations where indexing and querying encrypted data is desired.
 On the other hand, it means that an